-A majority of investors working in the traditional financial market seldom deal with exchanges directly.
-In essence, exchanges are a certain degree of separation away from investors.
-Many investors will instead manage their assets by way of brokers, fund managers, and other financial products.
-These conventional financial services certainly do make it easier for investors to manage their investments.
+Many investors manage their assets by way of brokers, fund managers, and other financial products.
+These conventional financial services certainly do make it easier for investors to manage their portfolios.
 However, most investors never directly place a trade with an exchange.
 Therefore, the average person would undoubtedly lack a proper understanding of how exactly the exchanges operate.

 In the world of crypto, you will find that most investors trade their funds directly on an exchange.
-Each investor is prone to having one or more accounts open with an array of cryptocurrency exchanges.
+Each investor is prone to having one or more accounts open with an array of cryptocurrency exchanges and platforms.
 There are many exchanges out there, but some of the more popular ones include Binance, Bittrex, Coinbase Pro, and Kraken.

 There is one particular exchange element that investors need to understand before they can place their first trade.
 That element is the ‘exchange order book’.

 What is an exchange order book?